grafana/opentelemetry-workshop/site/docs/lab1/instrument.md

     You might use something like: `johnd` or `cthulhu`.

-    Remember the name you chose, as we'll use the same name in Lab 2.
+    Remember the name you choose, because you'll use the same name in Lab 2.

+1. Let's configure the run script for the _rolldice_ application, to add the OpenTelemetry Java agent.

-1. In the file `run.sh`, let's configure the OpenTelemetry Java Agent. **Just before** the final line (`java -jar ...`), insert these lines, replacing `<your chosen namespace>` with your chosen namespace:
+    In the file `run.sh`, **just before** the final line (`java -jar ...`), insert these lines, replacing `<your chosen namespace>` with your chosen namespace:

     ```shell
     export NAMESPACE="<your chosen namespace>"
     export OTEL_RESOURCE_ATTRIBUTES="service.name=rolldice,deployment.environment=lab,service.namespace=${NAMESPACE},service.version=1.0-demo,service.instance.id=${HOSTNAME}:8080"
     export OTEL_EXPORTER_OTLP_PROTOCOL=grpc
     export OTEL_EXPORTER_OTLP_ENDPOINT="http://localhost:4317"